JoshuaKoh/JoshuaKoh.github.io/_posts/2018-02-28-Koh-reative-Socratic-Teacher.md

 ---
 layout:     post
-title:      The Socratic Method, the teacher [Koh-reative]
+title:      The Socratic Method for the teacher [Koh-reative]
 date:       2018-02-28 20:18:00
 summary:    As the teacher, what it ought to be, and how to best use it.
 ---

-<a href="http://www.joshuakoh.me/koh-reative-audio/01%20Socratic%20Method,%20the%20teacher.mp3" class="button button-blue button-big">Download this episode (10.7 MB)</a>
+<a href="http://www.joshuakoh.me/koh-reative-audio/01%20Socratic%20Method,%20the%20teacher.mp3" class="button button-blue button-big">Download this episode (11m06s)</a>

 ## Description

+At this point in my life, I have accrued a decent amount of experience teaching and tutoring.
+As I pick up on little tips and tricks that make teaching effective, I want to communicate them.

-I want to communicate what I think is the best way to employ the Socratic Method, highlight ways it *shouldn't* be used, and to outline what I think is the ideal Socratic question.
+Today is on what I think is the best way to employ the Socratic Method.
+I'll also highlight ways it *shouldn't* be used, and I'll outline what an ideal Socratic question looks like.

 ## Credits